 Employers that offer particularly generous coverage may use alternative, simplified reporting instead of the "general" reporting explained above.
 Unfortunately, none of these available methods reduce reporting by very much.
 The employer may use different alternative reporting methods for different groups of employees.
-Three alternative methods will be available for 2015.

-- 1. Qualifying Offer Method.
-If the employer makes a "qualifying offer" to one or more full-time employees, it can provide a code instead of the cost of coverage information on line 15 of Form 1095-C. In addition, if qualifying offer coverage is offered for the entire year and the employer offers fully insured (not self-funded) coverage, the employer may provide a notice to the employee instead of the completed Form 1095-C. The streamlined reporting must include the employer's name, address and EIN, a contact name and phone number, and a statement indicating that, for all 12 months of the calendar year, the employee and his or her spouse and dependents, if any, received a "qualifying offer" and, therefore, are not eligible for a premium tax credit.
-A "qualifying offer" is an offer that meets all of these requirements: - It is offered to the employee and to any spouse and dependent children. - It provides minimum value to the employee and at least minimum essential coverage to the spouse and children. - It has an employee contribution for single coverage that is less than 9.5 percent of the FPL in the 48 contiguous states (FPL for 2015 is \$11,170).
+- Qualifying Offer Method.
+If the employer makes a "qualifying offer" to one or more full-time employees, it can provide a code instead of the cost of coverage information on line 15 of Form 1095-C. In addition, if qualifying offer coverage is offered for the entire year and the employer offers fully insured (not self-funded) coverage, the employer may provide a notice to the employee instead of the completed Form 1095-C. The streamlined reporting must include: - The employer's name, address and EIN. - A contact name and phone number at which the employee may receive information about the offer of coverage and the information on the Form 1095-C filed with the IRS for that employee. - A statement indicating that, for all 12 months of the calendar year, the employee and his or her spouse and dependents, if any, received a "qualifying offer" and, therefore, are not eligible for a premium tax credit. - Information directing the employee to see Publication 974, Premium Tax Credit (PTC), for more information on eligibility for the premium tax credit.

+A "qualifying offer" is an offer that meets all of these requirements:

+- It is offered to the employee and to any spouse and dependent children. - It provides minimum value to the employee and at least minimum essential coverage to the spouse and children. - It has an employee contribution for single coverage that is less than 9.66 percent of the FPL in the 48 contiguous states (2016 FPL for one person is \$11,880).